Oats Street railway station: Description

 Oats Street station is on the boundary of Carlisle and East Victoria Park, which are suburbs of Perth, Western Australia.
 The station intersects Oats Street between Rutland Avenue to the east and Bank Street to the west.
-Oats Street was named after Captain William Oats, a historic landowner in the area.
 The station is along the South Western Railway, which links Perth and Bunbury, and is owned by the Public Transport Authority (PTA).
 Adjacent stations are Carlisle station to the north-west and Queens Park to the south-east.
 Oats Street station is 8.1 km from Perth station and is in fare zone one.

 Oats Street station consists of two 150 m elevated side platforms.
 The station is accessible with lifts.
 Other amenities include bike shelters.

 The surrounding area predominantly consists of low-density residential development, with some light industrial properties to the south.
 There is also the Carlisle campus of the South Metropolitan TAFE, directly to the west of Oats Street station.